rnaveensrinivas/DSA/05-Searching-and-Sorting/README.md

 ## Selection Sort

-Selection sort is a simple sorting algorithm that improves upon bubble sort by reducing the number of exchanges.
-It works by selecting the largest (or smallest) element during each pass and placing it in its correct position.
+Selection sort is a straightforward and efficient sorting algorithm that minimizes the number of exchanges by limiting them to **one exchange per pass**.
+Unlike bubble sort, which swaps adjacent elements repeatedly to move the largest (or smallest) element to its correct position, selection sort identifies the largest (or smallest) element in the unsorted portion of the list during each pass and swaps it directly with the element at its correct position.

+In essence, while both selection sort and bubble sort involve comparing elements, selection sort stands out by focusing on finding the target element (largest or smallest) in a single pass and performing a single exchange, making it more efficient in terms of swaps.

 ### Key Points:
 1. **Process**: